DAJ0612/OCL_Source_Code/README.md

 # OCL
-Demo code and datasets for the paper: Order Is All You Need for Categorical Data Clustering.
+Code and datasets for the paper: Order Is All You Need for Categorical Data Clustering.
 # Datasets
-Four demo datasets are in the `Data` folder i.e., VT, BC, AC, ZO.
+Eighteen datasets are in the `Data` folder.

 # Code information